John Gorton: University

 After leaving Geelong Grammar, Gorton spent a year working on his father's property in Mystic Park.
 His father then took out a second mortgage to allow him to travel to England and attend Oxford University.
 Gorton arrived in England in early 1932, and after a period at a "cramming school" passed the exam to enter Brasenose College.
 He also took flying lessons around the same time, and was awarded a pilot's licence in June 1932.
 Gorton began his degree in October 1932 and finished in June 1935 with an "upper second" in history, politics and economics.
 He was initially something of an outsider, with relatively little money and no social connections.
 However, his prowess in rowing – he won the O.U.B.C.
 Fours in his first year, and was Captain of the Brasenose College Boat Club – saw him elected to Vincent's Club and Leander Club.
 In 1934, while on holiday in Spain, he met his future wife Bettina Brown, the younger sister of one of his College friends.
 They married in early 1935.

 Return to Australia

 After his graduation, Gorton and his wife returned to Australia via the United States, spending some time with her family in Maine.
 He had expected to take up a position at The Herald and Weekly Times, Keith Murdoch's newspaper group.
-However, he arrived in Melbourne to find his father in failing health; he died in August 1936.
-Gorton had taken over the management of his father's orchard as soon as he entered hospital.
+However, he arrived in Melbourne to find his father in failing health.
+His father subsequently required hospitalisation and died in August 1936.
+Gorton had taken over the management of the orchard as soon as his father entered hospital.
 He inherited an overdraft of £5,000, which took several years to pay off.
 However, the property – located on the western side of Kangaroo Lake – was in good condition, requiring only minor improvements.
 He employed up to ten seasonal workers during picking season.
 Mystic Park remained his primary residence until he was appointed to the ministry, at which point he and his family moved to Canberra.